Rivals dash to support Apple Pay for fear of losing out

-FRANKFURT (Reuters) - In the hype-fueled technology industry, “revolutionary” is a word in danger of losing its meaning.
+FRANKFURT, Sept 19 (Reuters) - In the hype-fuelled technology industry, “revolutionary” is a word in danger of losing its meaning.

 Its secret?
 Apple Pay preserves many existing relationships while inserting a new dominant player - itself - as kingmaker.
 Its potential audience?
 The 800 million Apple users who have already connected credit and debit cards to iTunes accounts.